 It is an interesting question.
-Obviously, there are a number of fine, outstanding laboratories.
+Obviously, there are a number of outstanding laboratories.
 However, the bigger question is the following:

 Here are some key differentials to look for: